 It is actually pretty easy and inexpensive to set up a website where you can put your ebook for sale.
 This is what I would suggest.

 Start your own website.
 Start writing blog posts on that website.
 And sell your ebook or products on that website.

 You can still take advantage of your relationship with the naturapath friend to sell your ebook.
 You just ask her to be an affiliate.

 Here is how an affiliate program typically works for an ebook.
 You put your ebook for sale on your website.
 Your friend (who is now an affiliate) links to the sales page with a unique link that you give her.
 Each time she refers someone to the ebook who buys it, she gets a commission.
 The standard commission for information ebooks is usually 50%.
 Once a month, you pay out her commission.

 Affiliate programs will benefit you in a few ways.
 First of all, you're going to be able to sell those eBooks directly, start building your own following, and earn 100% on those sales.
 Also, you'll be able to approach other people, like other naturopaths perhaps, to also be affiliates.
 That will expand your reach quite a bit and it won't limit you to just one person's audience.

 Now, obviously if she is creating the ebook along with you, then that would be a different story.
 You guys would have to work out what your percentages will be or maybe you will just pay her.
 You would have to just work it out and decide what is fair for the amount of time and effort and expertise that you're both bringing to the project.

-If you want to ask a question for me to answer on a future video please submit it here: SylvieMcCracken.com/ask.
+If you want to ask a question for me to answer in a future video please comment below.

-In the meantime, I'd love to hear from you in the comments below.
+In the meantime, I'd also love to hear from you in the comments below.
 Have you used an affiliate program before?
-Do you have any additional tips for Kristen?
+Do you have any additional tips for Kristin?